Flying University: Partitions

-After the Polish–Lithuanian Commonwealth was partitioned in the late-18th century, its lands were divided among its neighbors: Imperial Russia, Prussia and Austro-Hungary.
+After the Polish–Lithuanian Commonwealth was partitioned in the late-18th century, its lands were divided among its neighbors: Imperial Russia, Prussia and Austria's Habsburg monarchy (which seven decades later became part of Austro-Hungary).
 Warsaw, the historic Polish capital, fell under Russian control.
 In the Russian and Prussian partitions the situation of Poles progressively worsened.
 Particularly in the Russian sector, the initially moderate ethnic policies were revised in the aftermath of the Polish revolts aimed at overthrowing Russian control, the November Uprising (1830–1831) and the January Uprising (1863–1864).
 Following the defeats of the uprising the autonomy of the Congress Poland was initially limited (1831) and finally abolished (1865).

 Among the increasing policies of Germanization and Russification, it became increasingly difficult for Poles to obtain a Polish higher education.
 Also, the higher education opportunities for women that existed in the Russian Empire were severely limited, and teaching or research into some fields, like Polish language, Catholicism or Polish history, ranged from difficult to illegal.

 As a response to such policies, and inspired by the Polish positivism movement, secret courses began in 1882 in private houses in Warsaw.
 At first it was a series of conspiratorial education courses for women, and among the first teachers were Józef Siemaszko, Stanisław Norblin, Piotr Chmielowski and Władysław Smoleński.
 In 1885 transformed due to the efforts of one of the students, Jadwiga Szczawińska (also known as Zofia Szczawińska), the various pro-education groups were united into a single, informal, and illegal, secret university open for both sexes known as the Flying University (the courses, spread throughout the city, often changed locations to prevent the Russian authorities from learning the location and arresting the teachers and students).
 The fees (2–4 rubles per month) were used as honoraria for the teachers and to create a secret library.
 The curriculum of the Flying University extended over 5–6 years with 8–11 hours per week and was divided into four main subjects: social sciences, pedagogy, philology and history, and natural sciences.

-Among the teachers of the university were the best contemporary Polish academics, including many prominent liberals and socialists such as Władysław Smoleński and Tadeusz Korzon (history), Bronisław Chlebowski, Ignacy Chrzanowski, socialist Zofia Daszyńska-Golińska and Piotr Chmielowski (literature), Jan Władysław David and Adam Mahrburg (philosophy), prominent Marxist anthropologist, economist and sociologist Ludwik Krzywicki and Józef Nussbaum-Hilarowicz (biology).
+Among the teachers of the university were the best contemporary Polish academics, including many prominent liberals and socialists such as and Tadeusz Korzon (history), Bronisław Chlebowski, Ignacy Chrzanowski, socialist Zofia Daszyńska-Golińska and Piotr Chmielowski (literature), Jan Władysław David and Adam Mahrburg (philosophy), prominent Marxist anthropologist, economist and sociologist Ludwik Krzywicki and Józef Nussbaum-Hilarowicz (biology).

-During the twenty years of the existence of the university, its courses were attended by approximately 5,000 women and thousands of men.
+During the twenty years of the existence of the university, its courses were attended by approximately 5,000 women and men.
 Among the most famous of its students was the future Nobel Prize winner, Maria Skłodowska-Curie, more commonly known as Madame Curie.
 Other well known students included Zofia Nałkowska and Janusz Korczak.